lnhunt11/lnhunt11/README.md

 </h3>

 <p align="center">
-  I am a software engineer always open to connect and collaborate.
+  I am a software engineer currently working on Solid-Dev-Tools, an open-source product that is part of OSLabs.
 </p>

 <p align="center">